SETS-Interviews/hc-20200330/README.md

 A The Movie Database TMDb CLI Application:

+Please refer to 'Issues' for your requirements.

 *DEVELOPER CANDIDATE README NOTES GO HERE*